typings/registry/README.md

 4. Commit and run `npm test` to check that the registry is valid, make a pull request
 5. Once the pull request is merged, it will be used as the canonical reference - `typings install debug`

-## Requests

-An up-to-date list of [typings requests](https://github.com/typings/registry/labels/typings%20request) are labelled in the registry.

 ## Links

+* Typings requests are labelled with [`typings request`](https://github.com/typings/registry/labels/typings%20request) in the issues
-* If you'd like to help review PRs to the registry, see [this issue](https://github.com/typings/registry/issues/70)
+* If you'd like to help review PRs to the registry, see [#70](https://github.com/typings/registry/issues/70) to help out
-* If you're wondering how you can write tests for your typings, see [this issue](https://github.com/typings/registry/issues/150)
+* If you're wondering how to write tests for your typings, see [#150](https://github.com/typings/registry/issues/150)
-* If you'd like to help collaborate on [`typed-typings`](https://github.com/typed-typings), see [this issue](https://github.com/typings/registry/issues/480)
+* If you'd like to help collaborate on [`typed-typings`](https://github.com/typed-typings), see [#480](https://github.com/typings/registry/issues/480) so we can collaborate
+* If you'd like to lint your definitions, try [`tslint-config-typings`](https://github.com/typings/tslint-config-typings)

 ## Creating Typings